- Published on

 - Downloading generated content (e.g.,

-objects can be easily converted to text usingFileReader
+blob.slice(start, end, [contentType]).
+Blobobjects can be easily converted to text usingFileReader.

 - Downloading generated content (e.g.,